hakami1024/yourvocab/README.md

 ## Register to start!

-We only need your email and a nickname.
+We only need your email and a nickname!